Rabbits (Yr1) 2025 - 2026

 Colossians 3:12

-In Year 1 we choose to be rigorous in our enjoyment of learning, in being kind and respectful as we love our light to shine brightly.
+In Year 1 we choose to be remarkable in our enjoyment of learning, in being kind and respectful as we love our light to shine brightly.

 Our school day starts at 8:40am and home time is at 3:20pm.